trevoruptain/made-in-coding-challenge/README.md

 # Product Engraver

-A Chrome Extension to generate product image engravings
+This repo contains a Chrome Extension which automates the process of generating product engravings.